 Precautions- There have been concerns that regular ingestion of the graviola fruit and supplements by residents of Guadeloupe and other Caribbean countries may lead to atypical Parkinsonian-type symptoms.
-Until this is clarified, it is a good idea to take frequent breaks from the use of graviola supplements.
-One such method would be to take one capsule per day for 5 days out of days 7 every week, and then stopping the treatment for the last week of every month, and then stopping the treatment again for one whole month after taking it for 3 consecutive months in the same manner as noted above.
+Until this is clarified further, it is a good idea to take frequent breaks from the use of the supplements.
+One such method would be to take one capsule per day for 5 days out of 7 every week, and then stopping the treatment for the last week of every month, and then stopping the treatment again for one whole month after taking it for 3 consecutive months, following the same manner as noted above.

 People with Parkinson’s Disease should not take graviola unless it is an alkaloid-free preparation.
 There is also a possibility of allergic reactions in sensitive individuals.
 Pregnant women should not take graviola.
 Also graviola should not be used with any other alternative cancer treatments.
 Those include with Vitamin C, Enzyme Therapy, electromedicine (e.g. GB-4000), MSM, DMSO, Vitamin C, Hydrogen Peroxide, Limu Juice Protocol, protocols that consist of maple syrup or honey, as all may interfere with graviola.

 How to juice the soursop fruit.